MLB Wednesday scores, highlights, news, updates: Bellinger reaches HR milestone

 Minnesota Twins 5, San Diego Padres 2 (box score)

-Cincinnati Reds at Pittsburgh Pirates (GameTracker)
+Cincinnati Reds 5, Pittsburgh Pirates 2 (box score)

 Cleveland Indians at Boston Red Sox - Postponed